LyleCoryMiller/IT-Workflow-KPI-Optimization/README.md

 # IT Workflow & KPI Optimization (Excel, Tableau)

+*Evaluated IT help desk metrics using SQL and Tableau to improve ticket resolution speed and workload efficiency.*

 ![Dashboard Screenshot](./IT_Helpdesk_Analysis_Dashboard.png)

 _Note: Also listed as “IT Workflow & KPI Optimization” on my resume and LinkedIn profile._